ETAAcademy/ETAAcademy-ZK-Meme/41_LDE_constraints.md

 1. **Polynomial Representation of Constraints:** The initial step involves transforming constraints defined over the Fibonacci sequence into polynomial equations.
 This means expressing the sequence’s properties in terms of polynomial relationships.

 2. **Roots as Proof Verifiers:** A polynomial’s roots are values that produce zero when substituted into the polynomial.
-If a specific set of values (e.g., $g^0, g^1, g^2, \ldots, g^{1022}$) are roots of a constructed polynomial, it validates the original constraints.
+If a specific set of values (e.g., $g^0, g^1, g^2, ..., g^{1022}$) are roots of a constructed polynomial, it validates the original constraints.

 3. **Interpolation and Rational Functions:** To demonstrate that a value (g) is a root of a polynomial $f(x)$, it's necessary to prove that dividing $f(x)$ by $(x-g)$ yields another polynomial $\frac{f(x)}{x - g}$.
 In essence, if g is a root of the dividend polynomial and $x-g$ is a divisor, then $g$ must also be a root of the quotient polynomial.
 This process involves converting the identified roots into rational functions that represent polynomials if and only if the initial constraints are satisfied.